1

 Not recognised as a crime

-Drink and needle spiking is not a recognised as a stand alone criminal offence in the UK .
+Spiking is not recognised in law as a stand alone criminal offence in the UK .
 Quite often, spiking attacks are usually only taken into account if linked to a recognised criminal offence such as rape or theft.

 2